Skip to content

 Menu colors include backdrop, panel, panel border, accent, text, muted text, button, button text, and danger color.
 If a color is blank or invalid, the runtime normalizes it back to a safe hex color.

-The stage uses a 1280 x 720 logical canvas and letterboxes into the available screen space.
+The stage uses a 1280 x 720 logical canvas and letterboxes evenly into the available screen space.
 Project sprite slots give you repeatable placement across that canvas.

 New projects start with these slots: